Scelidosaurus: Armour

+The skull consists of bony outgrowths covering much of its surface, accompanied by separate bony plates encircling the upper portion of the eye socket and forming a pair of horns that extend upward and backward from the rear of the skull.
 The neck had at each side two rows of large scutes.
 The osteoderms of the lower neck row were very large, flat and plate-like.
+In this area the dermal armor includes a framework of deep foundational plates beneath more superficial bony elements.
+These foundational plates function as growth zones and anchors for their overlying components, thickening and spreading as they grow.
 The first osteoderms of the top neck rows formed a pair of unique three-pointed scutes directly behind the head.
 These points seem to have been connected by tendons to the rear joint processes, the postzygapophyses, of the axis vertebra.

+Their edges develop grooves and eventually interlock, resulting in collar-like structures made of interconnected sections adorned with bony projections.
+These structures form four paired segments that shield the upper and side areas of the neck.
+Whether these segments fused along the centerline to create continuous neck rings, as observed in some related species, remains uncertain.
+The bony plates of the neck display diverse shapes, ranging from small and pointed to flat and cap-like, tall and ridged, or broad and blade-like.
+Behind the neck, the bony projections lack foundational plates and are arranged in three main rows running lengthwise along the body.
+The largest are positioned along the sides and are uniformly oval, ridged, and hollow.
+Smaller elements fill spaces between these primary rows, while the body's remaining areas are covered by tightly packed, tiny bony structures, many of which supported keratinized scales.
 In general the scutes were larger at the front of the torso, the osteoderms diminishing towards the rear, especially on the surface of the thighs.
 The smallest flat round scutes might have filled the room between the larger osteoderm rows.
 Perhaps a row of vertical osteoderms was present on the upper arms.
 Compared to the later Ankylosauria, Scelidosaurus was lightly armoured, without continuous plating, spikes or pelvic shield.
 Rough areas on the skull and lower jaws indicate the presence of skin ossifications.